gpageot/JenkinsUE4/Documentation/SETUP.md

 In P4V, you can right click the Engine/Plugins folder and click "Open command window here" then use the following commands:

     p4 add ....modules
     p4 add ....pdb
     p4 add ....dll

 ## UE4 game compilation and upload to perforce

-After downloading the engine from perforce, each member of the team will need to register the engine This is automaticly done with the "Setup.bat" present in UE4 but can also be called manually:
+After downloading the engine from perforce, each member of the team will need to register the engine.

+This is automaticly done with the "Setup.bat" present in UE4 but can also be called manually:

     .\Engine\Binaries\Win64\UnrealVersionSelector-Win64-Shipping.exe /register